 As FIRE made clear during the InterVarsity case in 2002, forbidding a religious group the right to limit its membership to those who share its religious identity denies its members the rights of freedom of association, freedom of expression, and the free exercise of religion—all of which are constitutional rights that UNC, as a state institution, is legally obligated to uphold.
 Furthermore, to insist that a religious student organization not discriminate on issues of faith imposes upon them an ideology alien to their conscience, in violation of their moral, constitutional and, indeed, human rights.

-UNC simply may not use its nondiscrimination policy to dictate how religious student organizations must deal with matters of faith.
 If UNC allows expressive organizations to exist at all on its campus, then it must allow religious organizations to exist, to select their own members, and to establish policies and practices in pursuit of their goals.
 No group can control the content of its message if it is unable to choose its messengers.
 The U.S. Supreme Court reaffirmed its commitment to this principle in Boy Scouts of America v.
 Dale (2000).
 In this decision, the U.S. Supreme Court pointed out that “implicit in the right to engage in activities protected by the First Amendment is a corresponding right to associate with others in pursuit of a wide variety of political, social, economic, educational, religious, and cultural ends.”
 This right, the Court proclaimed, is “crucial in preventing the majority from imposing its views on groups that would rather express other, perhaps unpopular, ideas.”
 Consequently, the Court held that “forced inclusion of an unwanted person infringes the group’s freedom of expressive association if the presence of that person affects in a significant way the group’s ability to advocate public or private viewpoints.”
 (Emphasis ours.)

 Forced inclusion of non-Christians into a Christian organization seriously compromises the organization’s ability to advocate its viewpoints.
 AIOdefines its mission as, “to train Christian leaders…by upholding the Bible’s true standard of righteousness.”
 This mission would necessarily be compromised were the organization forced to admit non-Christians or those actively hostile to Christianity as members.
 FIRE would likewise oppose attempts to make the college ecology club admit members who despise environmentalism, or the College Democrats open the membership of their group to staunch Republicans.
 Surely UNC understands that the primary reason that people join groups at all is to unite with individuals who share a common cause and purpose.
 Forcing groups to include those who do not share that cause and purpose is not only immoral, but absurd, and ignores the fundamental reason people join groups in the first place.